 However, the procedure for BMT is not as easy as other common procedures.
-Its three phases include: the pre-transplant phase, the immediate post-transplant phase and late post-transplant phase.
+Its three phases include the pre-transplant phase, the immediate post-transplant phase, and the late post-transplant phase.

 The 2nd or immediate post-transplant phase includes the transplant itself, the immediate or acute reactions to the transplant and more chemotherapy and irradiation regimes for the patient.

 The last or the late post-transplant involves managing the long-term suppression of the immune system until the body of the recipient can fully adapt to the otherwise foreign cells.
 This stage is the longest and also crucial.
 More drugs and monitoring are crucial especially that the patient is already discharged from the facility and just comes back for regular visits.